owid/sdg-tracker.org/pages/good-health.md

         <div class="col-md">
             <span>SDG Indicator 3.8.1</span>
             <h3>Coverage of essential health services</h3>
-            <p><strong>Definition:</strong> Coverage of essential health services (defined as the average coverage of essential services based on tracer interventions that include reproductive, maternal, newborn and child health, infectious diseases, non-communicable diseases and service capacity and access, among the general and the most disadvantaged population).</p>
+            <p><strong>Definition:</strong> Indicator 3.8.1 is <i><q>coverage of essential health services</q></i> <p>Coverage of essential health services is defined as the average coverage of essential services based on tracer interventions that include reproductive, maternal, newborn and child health, infectious diseases, non-communicable diseases and service capacity and access, among the general and the most disadvantaged population.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>achieve universal health coverage including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all</q></i>.</p>
 <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/financing-healthcare">entry on Financing Healthcare</a>.</p>
         </div>